Emily McKeown

 Specialist Support Coordinator

-Prior to joining Marli and Moe, Melissa has worked in the health care setting over nine years.
-She has supported children, adolescents, and their families who presented with a wide range of complex mental health issues as an intake officer.
+Prior to joining Marli and Moe, Melissa worked in the healthcare sector for over nine years, supporting children, adolescents, and their families who presented with a wide range of complex mental health issues as an intake officer.

-Melissa holds a Graduate Diploma in Psychological Science as well as a Bachelor of Arts (Psychology) and is in her final stages of an Honours in Bachelor of Psychology.
-Melissa has a personal passion in supporting vulnerable populations and undertook a placement in Fiji in 2016, to evaluate the effectiveness of Psychological First Aid and counselling evaluation following Tropical Cyclone Winston.
-Melissa applies her empathic approach and passion in supporting people with physical, psychosocial and or intellectual needs through her own lived experience with navigating the NDIS.
-She has a personal understanding of prioritising participants’ choice to meet their goals.
+Melissa holds a Graduate Diploma in Psychological Science, a Bachelor of Arts (Psychology), and is in the final stages of her Honours in Bachelor of Psychology.
+She has a personal passion for supporting vulnerable populations and, in 2016, undertook a placement in Fiji to evaluate the effectiveness of Psychological First Aid and counseling following Tropical Cyclone Winston.

-Melissa has extensive knowledge in navigating relevant stakeholders including allied health, housing providers, governments agencies to ensure a coordinated and holistic approach to care in a professional and timely manner.
+With extensive experience navigating relevant stakeholders—including allied health professionals, housing providers, and government agencies—Melissa ensures a coordinated and holistic approach to care in a professional and timely manner.

-With Melissa’s education and knowledge of complex mental health presentations, she has the capacity to understand and support a diverse case load with compassion and respect for the participants autonomy and self-determination.
+With her education and in-depth knowledge of complex mental health presentations, Melissa is equipped to support a diverse caseload with compassion, respect for participants' autonomy, and a commitment to their self-determination.

 Jasmine Healy